Cameron-Skerritt/Automatic-LFI/README.md

 ## Current Functionality
 - Basic Local File Inclusion Enumeration
 - Remote Shell capabilities
-- Fully automatic (requires local python server for RFI)
+- Fully automatic (requires local python server for RFI & nc server)

 ## How to use it?